pavelvanis/alfa-4-ts/README.md

 - The application provides a simple HTTP API and interface for reading and sending messages.
 - `GET /messages` - returns all messages in json format.
 - `GET /send?message=<text>` - sends a message, where
-- `GET /` - a simple interface for sending and displaying messages.
+- `GET /` - a simple interface for sending and displaying message.

 ## Additional Information